-Court proceedings are the superior proceedings and so no procedure can take place in the Australian Patent Office if there are pending Court proceedings.
+Court proceedings are the superior proceedings, so no procedure can take place in the Australian Patent Office if there are pending Court proceedings.

-If two separate proceedings concerning the patent are ongoing, a party may seek to have the matters listed together but there is no rule that a revocation claim be determined before a parallel infringement proceeding.
+If two separate proceedings concerning the patent are ongoing, a party may seek to have the matters listed together, but there is no rule that a revocation claim be determined before parallel infringement proceedings.